What is it?

 Insufficient evidence to rate effectiveness for...

 - Alzheimer's disease.
-Early studies suggest that 5-HTP doesn’t help symptoms of Alzheimer’s disease.
+Early research suggests that taking 5-HTP by mouth does not help symptoms of Alzheimer’s disease.

-- Weight loss and obesity.
-Preliminary evidence suggests that taking 5-HTP might help reduce appetite, caloric intake, and weight in obese people.
+- Obesity.
+Early research suggests that taking 5-HTP might help reduce appetite, caloric intake, and weight in obese people.

 - Premenstrual syndrome (PMS).